Nettle Stings: How and Why They Happen

 Histamine

-Histamine is a neurotransmitter produced by a number of living organisms that is involved in a number of physiological processes.
+Histamine is a neurotransmitter produced by several living organisms that is involved in several physiological processes.
 When histamine pierces the skin, it binds to H1 receptors on nerve endings, it activates a signalling pathway involving the protein phospholipase C (PLC).
 Inositol triphosphate (IP3) and diacylglycerol (DAG) are secondary messengers that are released, which cause an influx of calcium ions into the cells triggering the release of neuropeptides, such as substance P and calcitonin gene-related peptide (CGRP), which activate sensory nerve fibres, transmitting the sensation of itchiness to the brain.
-Histamine also causes vasodilation, increased blood flow and inflammation to the affected area, which further contributes to the sensation of itchiness.
+Histamine also causes vasodilation, increased blood flow and inflammation in the affected area, which further contributes to the sensation of itchiness.

 Serotonin